 Except as otherwise provided in the Certificate of Designation of Preferences, Rights and Limitations (the "Series E Certificate of Designation") of Series E Convertible Preferred Stock of the Company ("Series E Preferred"), or as otherwise required by law, holders of Series E Preferred are entitled to vote with the holders of shares of Common Stock, voting together as a single class, with respect to all matters presented to the stockholders of the Company.
 Each such holder is entitled to a number of votes equal to the number of shares of Common Stock into which the Series E Preferred held by such holder is convertible pursuant to the Series E Certificate of Designation, subject to and after giving effect to and taking into account the Beneficial Ownership Limitation described below and set forth in the Series E Certificate of Designation, as of the record date for such vote.
-Under the Series E Certificate of Designation, each share of Series E Preferred (or fraction thereof) is generally convertible at any time at the option of the holder into the number of shares of Common Stock at a conversion ratio of 1,000 shares of Common Stock per one whole share of Series E Preferred (and giving effect proportionately to any conversion of a share of Series E Preferred) (subject to adjustment), but subject in all events to the Beneficial Ownership Limitation.
-The ability to convert shares of Series E Preferred and the voting rights of the Series E Preferred are subject to a "Beneficial Ownership Limitation" under the Series E Certificate of Series E Preferred does not have the right to convert as porvided in the Series E Preferred held by the holder, to the extent that, after giving effect to a requested conversion, such holder, or such holder and its affiliates, would beneficially own (determined as provided in the Series E Certificate of Designation) in excess of 9.99% of the number of shares of Common Stock outstanding immediately after giving effect to the issuance of shares of Common Stock upon such conversion of Se
+Under the Series E Certificate of Designation, each share of Series E Preferred (or fraction thereof) is generally convertible at any time at the option of the holder into the number of shares of Common Stock at a conversion ratio of 1,000 shares of Common Stock per one whole share of Series E Preferred (and giving effect proportionately to any conversion of a fraction of a share of Series E Preferred) (subject to adjustment), but subject in all events to the Beneficial Ownership Limitation.
+The ability to convert shares of Series E Preferred and the voting rights of the Series E Preferred are subject to a "Beneficial Ownership Limitation" under the Series E Certificate of Designation.
+A holder of Series E Preferred does not have the right to convert any portion of the Series E Preferred held by the holder, to the extent that, after giving effect to a requested conversion, such holder, or such holder and its affiliates, would beneficially own (determined as provided in the Series E Certificate of Designation) in excess of 9.99% of the number of shares of Common Stock outstanding immediately after giving effect to the issuance of shares of Common Stock upon such conversion of Series E Preferred held by the applicable holder.
+As a result of the Beneficial Ownership Limitation described above, shares of Series E Preferred outstanding as of the Record Date will not be entitled to any votes with respect to the matters to be acted on at the Meeting.